redeclipse/community/Iceflower/RE-public-README.txt

 Google Drive: https://drive.google.com/folderview?id=0B__JdfXlvXlxRlpNVVRsOVdFSmM&usp=sharing

 In the GitHub directory are not every time the newest version, because i dont want to spam the GitHub repository with every small fix.
 Furthermore GitHub has not all data (like screenshots and the REmapCollection).
+But i will try to update as fast as possible.
 GitHub Community repository: https://github.com/red-eclipse/community/tree/master/Iceflower